adinstruments/LabChart8Scripts/README.md

 ## Automation using COM

-The Labchart application can be controlled programmatically using **Windows COM (Component Object Model)**, a software communication technology created by Microsoft.

-Labchart provides an API that enables interaction with the application through a COM interface.
-This interface can be accessed in a Python script using the `win32com.client` module (a module from the `pywin32` library, which offers Python bindings for the Windows COM API).
+Labchart provides an API that enables interaction with the application through a **Windows COM (Component Object Model)** interface.
+This interface can be accessed in a Python script using the `win32com.client` module (*a module from the `pywin32` library that offers Python bindings for the Windows COM API*).

 A simple example is shown below: